elvias9/elvias9/README.md

 I decided to move the first steps into the ’tech’ world because I think that here respect for everyone’s contribution is still a thing.
 Therefore, I would like to contribute myself in creating technology to elevate people and build a respectful community.

 - 🌱 I’m currently improving my knowledge of React.js and learning Typescript
-- 🔭 I’m currently working on a web app for food suggestions
+- 🔭 I’m working in team on a bug tracker and a web app for food suggestions
 - 👯 I’m looking to be part of a team where I can grow through shared knowledge and constructive feedback
 - ⚡ Fun fact: I love books, crochet, knitting, and cooking...
 I'm a grandma inside 🙃